 |Series/Report no.: ||IS-93-03|

-This paper presents a clear description of re-engineering and contrasts
+very popular.
+This paper presents a clear description of

-framework for comparing two related systems.
-The framework is applied to
+two related systems.
+The framework is applied to a case

 |Appears in Collections:||IOMS: Information Systems Working Papers|